FrandiCueva/Random/Readme.md

 # Information

-This File has random java script Text
+This Repostiory has random java script Text